Saipramodh033/prompt-builder/README.md

-# 🚀 Prompt Builder - AI-Powered Prompt Generation Platform
+# 🚀 Prompt Builder – AI-Powered Prompt Optimization Platform

-A full-stack web application that allows users to build, manage, and execute AI prompts with Google OAuth authentication and personalized prompt generation.
+A full-stack web application that helps users craft, refine, and manage prompts with AI assistance.
+It transforms vague ideas into clear, expert-grade prompts, categorized and personalized by role, style, and intent — without executing them on any model.

 ## ✨ Features

 - **🔐 Google OAuth Authentication** - Secure login and registration with Google
-- **📝 Prompt Builder** - Interactive prompt creation with categories and styles
-- **🤖 AI Integration** - Execute prompts with AI (OpenAI/Gemini integration ready)
+- **🤖 AI-Powered Optimization** - Leverages Google Gemini API to refine rough inputs into clear, context-aware, and high-quality prompts
+- **🎯 Role & Style Personalization** - Dynamically adapts tone, structure, and format based on user profiles, roles, and intent
 - **📊 Dashboard** - View statistics, manage prompts, and track executions
 - **📱 Responsive Design** - Mobile-friendly interface with Tailwind CSS
-- **🎯 Role-based Prompts** - Personalized prompts based on user roles
 - **💾 Prompt Library** - Save, edit, and organize your prompts

 ## 🛠️ Tech Stack